A Model-Based Clustering Approach for Bounded Data Using Transformation-Based Gaussian Mixture Models: Methods

-As a final note, we caution against aiming for the smallest possible value of NEC when assessing clustering results.
-A very small NEC suggests well-separated clusters, with low uncertainty in the MAP assignments.
-On the contrary, an increase in NEC may indicate significant overlap among clusters.
-While this could be a sign of poor clustering, often it reflects the inherent nature of the data, where the clusters are not well separated.
-Therefore, while NEC is a useful measure of the overall uncertainty in a clustering solution, it should not be used as the sole criterion for evaluating the quality of the resulting partition.
+The above proposal is reminiscent of the \textit{Normalized Entropy Criterion} (NEC) introduced by \citet{Celeux:Soromenho:1996}, and later improved by \citet{Biernacki:Celeux:Govaert:1999}, which also uses the classification entropy $E=\sum_{i=1}^n e_i$ as in the numerator of equation~\eqref{eq:nce}, but applies a different denominator for scaling.
+Moreover, the goals of NEC and NCE are fundamentally different.
+NEC was proposed as a criterion for model selection, whereas our proposal aims to measure the uncertainty in the clustering partition obtained.
+For this reason, we caution against interpreting a very small NCE as necessarily indicative of a better clustering result.
+A low NCE suggests well-separated clusters with low uncertainty in the MAP assignments.
+On the contrary, an increase in NCE may reflect substantial overlap among clusters.
+While this could indicate poor clustering, it often reflects the inherent nature of the data, where the clusters are not well separated.
+Therefore, while NCE provides a useful measure of overall clustering uncertainty, it should not be used as the sole criterion for evaluating the quality of a clustering solution.